Kazi Sabyasachi

 Kazi Sabyasachi (9 October 1928 – 2 March 1979) was a Bengali elocutionist.
 He was the third son of the national poet of Bangladesh, Kazi Nazrul Islam.

 Sabyasachi came to fame in the 1960s and '70s as a reciter.
-In 1966, he became the first to record the recitation of Bidrohi, a poem by Kazi Nazrul Islam.
+In 1966, he became the first to record the recitation of Bidrohi, a poem by Nazrul Islam.

 Early life and family

-Sabyasachi was born on 9 October 1928 to Kazi Nazrul Islam and Pramila Devi.
+Sabyasachi was born on 9 October 1928 to Nazrul Islam and Pramila Devi.
 His family traced their origins to the Burdwan district in West Bengal.
-Sabyasachi had three brothers, Krishna Mohammad, Arindam Khaled Bulbul, and Kazi Aniruddha (d.
+Sabyasachi had three brothers, Krishna Mohammad (d.
+1924), Arindam Khaled Bulbul (d.
+1929), and Kazi Aniruddha (d.
 1974).
 Sabyasachi was married to Uma Kazi (d.
 2020).
 Together they had two daughters, Khilkhil Kazi and Mistee Kazi, and, a son, Babul Kazi (d.
 2025).

 Legacy

-In 2012, the Ministry of Cultural Affairs of Bangladesh initiated Kazi Sabyasachi Memorial Award for two elocutionists - one from Bangladesh and one from India.
+In 2012, the Ministry of Cultural Affairs of Bangladesh initiated the Kazi Sabyasachi Memorial Award for two elocutionists - one from Bangladesh and one from India.
 Recipients of the award include: 2012 - Kazi Abu Zafar Siddique; 2016 - Soumitra Chatterjee and Kazi Arif.